 National Night Out is a designated evening when communities across America come together to take a stand against crime, drugs and disorder in their neighborhoods.
-This year, August 6th is National Night Out (NNO) and the Glendale Police Department will again be partnering with members of the community to affirm our conviction against crime and disorder.
+This year's event was held on Tuesday, August 4th.
+National Night Out (NNO) and the Glendale Police Department partnered with members of the community to affirm our conviction against crime and disorder.

 Once upon a time, we kept our porch lights on.
 We opened the door even if we didn’t know who rang the bell.
 And we could always leave the back door unlocked during the day.

 National Association of Town Watch is the nation’s premiere non-profit crime prevention organization dedicated to the development and promotion of crime prevention in communities across the nation.

 NATW is a network of law enforcement agencies, neighborhood watch groups, civic groups, state and regional crime prevention associations and concerned citizens.
 Through that network, NATW was able to launch the annual National Night Out campaign.

 National Night Out is an annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie to make our neighborhoods a safer, better place to live.
 Together, we are making that happen.

 National Night Out enhances the relationship between neighbors and law enforcement while bringing back a true sense of community and provides a great opportunity to bring police and neighbors together under positive circumstances.

 Neighborhoods across the nation host block parties, festivals, parades, cookouts and other various community events with safety demonstrations, seminars, youth events, visits from emergency personnel and exhibits.